daverosoff/PreTeXtual/README.md

    that are not yet documented here.
 Inspect the file `beta_process.py` to find out more about them.

+#### Troubleshooting

+As mentioned elsewhere, this system is still experimental.
+If you run into problems or things don't work as expected, you will probably need to get some help, but one thing to try first is to use the Sublime Text console to see what's going on.
+Enable the console with `View/Show Console` from the Sublime Text menu.
+A new pane will appear that updates you in real time on what Sublime Text is doing.
+In particular, if PreTeXtual is throwing errors that the author hasn't anticipated, you will see the error messages in the console.
+These messages will be helpful in debugging your situation.

+You can dismiss the console by putting the cursor in it and hitting
+<kbd>Esc</kbd>, or by using `View/Hide Console`.

+#### Future plans

+We would like to support generation of thumbnails/static images for videos and interactives.
+It might also be possible to provide some suport for compiling documents using WeBWorK/MyOpenMath problems, although it may end up being the case that heavy use of these features means your project has "outgrown" the Vagrant build system.
+In that event you will be best served by another way of using PreTeXt.

+Documentation of the Vagrant build system, and in particular the "graduation" process when a project is sufficiently mature/advanced, is still spotty.
+We have chosen to release it along with the present document and the video demonstrations in the interest of getting people started more quickly.
+The author is actively working on the documentation and welcomes your contributions.

 #### Conclusion

 This concludes the section of the documentation about the build system.
 Thank you